sherinegeorge21/Hackathon/README.md

 5. Regular Updates:
 Keep the model updated with the latest information regarding Tepper programs, faculty, events, and any changes within the academic environment.

-6.Active Learning:
+6. Active Learning:
 Implement an active learning approach to focus on queries where the model struggles to provide accurate responses, thus increasing its proficiency in handling challenging situations.

-7.Post-Processing:
+7. Post-Processing:
 Apply post-processing logic to the model's outputs to ensure that responses align with Tepper's specific guidelines and expectations.

-8.Model Ensemble:
+8. Model Ensemble:
 Consider using ensemble techniques to combine the outputs of different model variants, possibly incorporating specialized models for particular Tepper-related tasks.

 9. Monitoring and Quality Control: